franciscop/premonition/readme.md

 pre.on('cache.set', e => {});     // Update the cache with more HREF+HTML
 pre.on('cache.remove', e => {});  // Some HTML is removed from the cache
 ```

+## Planned features and fixes

+These are the planned features:

+-
+- Events.
+All of the `pre.on()` do not work now, make them work with links.
+- Hashes seem to be working, but now have to make sure they do work.
+- Modes.
+These would default different configuration.
+- Offline cache.
+Works like cache, but offline.
+Has a longer cache time so that when a page goes offline (NetworkError) it is retrieved from cache, making it into a SPA.